Craniotomy in MRI

 An intraoperative MRI works between the magnets in the open space, which is an operating theatre.
 Because the magnets can be used at any time during the surgery real time images of the brain can be seen as the surgeon operates.
 The extent of the resection can be monitored with periodic images throughout, which ensures a more accurate resection and is safer because any brain bleeds can be dealt with quickly.

 This technology is now available in the UK.
 To find out more, speak to your consultant or clinical team.
-You can also call us 24/7 on 01983 292405 and we can tell you our own experiences of this brain tumour treatment.

 Did this information make you feel more resourced, more confident or more in control?